-Make the home PC join the internet online game without port restriction.

-For example, Due to some port restriction, when playing the online games, you can login normally but cannot join a team with other players.
+I want to:Make the home PC join the internet online game without port restriction.For example, Due to some port restriction, when playing the online games, you can login normally but cannot join a team with other players.
 To solve this problem, set your PC as a DMZ with all ports opened.

-- 1. Assign a static IP address to your PC, for example 192.168.1.100. - 2.
-Visit http://tplinkmodem.net, and log in with the account you set for the router. - 3.
+How can I1.
+Assign a static IP address to your PC, for exampledo that?192.168.1.100.

+- 2. Visit http://tplinkmodem.net, and log in with the account you set for the router. - 3.
 Go to Advanced > NAT Forwarding > DMZ and select the checkbox to enable DMZ.